TommySoucy/H3MP/README.md

 # H3MP - Multiplayer mod for H3VR

-As the title says, this is a mod that adds multiplayer to the virtual reality game **Hotdogs, Horseshoes and Hangrenades**.
+As the title says, this is a mod that adds multiplayer to the virtual reality game **Hotdogs, Horseshoes and Handgrenades**.

 ## IMPORTANT